 Ms. Ellis’ was born and raised in Bellevue and her practice focuses on elder law, probate, estate planning and immigration law.
 She began her legal career as an attorney advisor for the U.S. Department of Justice, Executive Office for Immigration Review (EOIR), a position she entered through the U.S. Attorney General’s Honor Program.
 Following a federal judicial clerkship with the Honorable Robert H. Whaley in the U.S. District Court of the Eastern District of Washington, she was an associate at a small firm in downtown Seattle before starting her firm in 2013.
 Ms. Ellis is the author of Visa Solutions for International Students, Scholars, and Sponsors: What You Need to Know (Quick Prep) (Thomson Reuters/Aspatore 2012 Ed.).

-She was drawn to elder law, probate, and estate planning law while she and her siblings helped her mother with aging issues and settling her estate.
+She was drawn to elder law, probate, and estate planning law while helping her mother with aging issues and settling her estate.
 Lisa was also a family caregiver to her grandmother who died of Alzheimer’s Disease.
 She realized that her years of experience could help others in the community.
-Her firm serves clients in Seattle, Bellevue and surrounding communities.
-Lisa was born and raised in Washington.
+Her firm serves clients in Seattle, Bellevue, Redmond, Kirkland and surrounding communities.

 - B.A.
 Whitman College